Concentrated sets and the Hurewicz property: ZFC results

 and let $\varphi\colon X_A\to\roth$ be a function such that

 for $x\in X_A$.
-The map $\varphi$ is well defined and it is continuous.
+The map $\varphi$ is well defined (see discussion after Lemma~\ref{lem:unbdd}) and it is continuous.
 By the assumption, the set $X_A$ is Hurewicz, and thus the set $Y:=\varphi[X_A]$ is Hurewicz, too.
 Let $S(b)$ be a semifilter generated by $Y$, i.e.,

 We show that $S(b)$ is meager.
 For each $n\in\w$, the set $\tilde{Y}_n:=\sset{y\cap [n,\w)}{y\in Y}$ is Hurewicz as a continuous image of $Y$.
 Then the set $\tilde{Y}=\Un_{n\in\w}\tilde{Y}_n$ is Hurewicz as a countable union of Hurewicz sets.
 Let $\psi\colon \tilde{Y}\Rightarrow \PN$ be a map such that